Balsfjord Municipality

-The 1497 km2 municipality is the 58th largest by area out of the 356 municipalities in Norway.
-Balsfjord is the 168th most populous municipality in Norway with a population of 5,576.
-The municipality's population density is 3.7 PD/km2 and its population has increased by 1.3% over the previous 10-year period.
+The 1497 km2 municipality is the 58th largest by area out of the 357 municipalities in Norway.
+Balsfjord is the 173rd most populous municipality in Norway with a population of 5,571.
+The municipality's population density is 3.7 PD/km2 and its population has decreased by 0.4% over the previous 10-year period.

 The municipality surrounds two fjords: Malangen and Balsfjorden, surrounded by comparatively rich farmlands under majestic peaks including the southern end of the Lyngen Alps.

 General information

 Balsfjord was originally a part of the great Tromsøe landdistrikt municipality, but it was separated from this in 1860 to form its own municipality.
 Balsfjord had an initial population of 3,610.
 On 1 January 1871, the northwestern part of the municipality (population: 1,425) was separated from it to create the new Malangen Municipality.
 This left Balsfjord with 2,255 inhabitants.
 On 1 January 1875, a part of Lyngen Municipality (population: 7) was transferred to Balsfjord.
 On 1 January 1905, a part of Balsfjord (population: 5) was transferred to Målselv Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, most of Balsfjord Municipality was merged with most of neighboring Malangen municipality to form a new, larger municipality of Balsfjord (population: 6,993).
+On 1 January 1964, most of Balsfjord Municipality was merged with most of neighboring Malangen Municipality to form a new, larger Balsfjord Municipality (population: 6,993).
 Also on that day, the Skogli ved Heia area (population: 2) was transferred to the neighboring Målselv Municipality and the uninhabited Elvebakken farm was transferred to the neighboring Storfjord Municipality.
 On 1 January 1966, the Sørelvmo area of Balsfjord (population: 131) was transferred to Målselv Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.

 Name

-The municipality is named after the local fjord: Balsfjorden (Báhccavuotna).
-The meaning of the first element is uncertain, but is likely associated with the Norse god Baldr or the Old Norse word bals meaning lump.
+The municipality (originally the parish) is named after the local fjord: Balsfjorden (Báhccavuotna).
+The meaning of the first element is uncertain, but is possibly associated with either the Norse god Baldr or the Old Norse word bals which means "lump".
+The last element is fjord which means "fjord".
+Historically, the name of the municipality was spelled Balsfjorden.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Balsfjord, removing the definite form ending -en.